Destructor-Ben/L2COSC-Movie-Database/README.md

 # Requirements
 - `sqlite3` module must be installed
 - Your machine must support ANSI escape sequences (which it should if it is Linux, MacOS, or Windows 10+)
+- DO NOT RUN IN IDLE - It doesn't support ANSI escape sequences